aragon/aragon-wiki/docs/dev/bug_bounty.md

 ## Scope

-In scope for the bug bounty are all the smart contract components of Aragon Core.
+In scope for the bug bounty are all the smart contract components of the Aragon client.
 They can be found on three main repositories:

 !!! abstract "**aragonOS 4** ([https://github.com/aragon/aragonOS](https://github.com/aragon/aragonOS))"
     Smart contract framework and core of the system.